Home of English Grammar

 3. This is the place where we were attacked.

-4. Although/Though he worked hard, he failed.
+4. Although / Though he worked hard, he failed.

-6. You wait here until I come.
+6. Please wait here until I come back.

 8. There was a silence after the guests had gone.